lfurtkevicova/gislab-my-notes/docs/commands.rst

 :command:`git config --get remote.origin.url`
    retrieves the git remote origin URL of the current repo

+:command:`nslookup`
+   displays information that can be used to diagnose Domain Name System infrastructure, e.g. domain name or IP address, it is available only if TCP/IP protocol is installed, Internet name servers are queried interactively

+:command:`ping <hostname-or-ip-address-of-the-target-computer>`
+   sends a test packet of data to a designated IP address to test connection using the TCP/IP protocol, it finds out whether the peer host/gateway is reachable

 :command:`vagrant destroy`
    stops the running Vagrant machine and destroys all resources that were created during the machine creation process